bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/CHEATSHEET.md

     util.isRegExp(object);

-> Returns true if the given “object” is a RegExp. false otherwise.
+> Returns true if the given "object” is a RegExp. false otherwise.

     util.isDate(object);

-> Returns true if the given “object” is a Date. false otherwise.
+> Returns true if the given "object” is a Date. false otherwise.

     util.isError(object);

-> Returns true if the given “object” is an Error. false otherwise.
+> Returns true if the given "object” is an Error. false otherwise.

     util.promisify(fn)
     >  Takes a function whose last argument is a callback and returns a version that returns promises.